Getting fatter? There are lots of factors that can affect your weight, even if you’re eating the same way you always have.

 It seems to be everywhere!
 Stress greatly impacts one’s health; too much of it speeds up the aging process and leaves us feeling fatigued and demotivated.
 Not only is stress correlated with weight gain and the inability to lose weight, it is also linked to a wide variety of diseases.

 Pro Tip: Go for a walk outside every day.
 Try meditation or yoga.
 Take 2 deep breaths.
-Say no more often and learn to set boundaries.
-Feeling chronically overwhelmed is a choice.
+Say “no” more often and learn to set boundaries.

 Bottom line: If you want to stay lean, strong, and healthy, with a metabolism that is firing on all cylinders, you need to look at more than the food on your plate.